|The Range Busters|

 The initial entry hit the screen in late Summer, 1940, and was aptly titled THE RANGE BUSTERS (Monogram, 1940).
 The first sixteen featured Corrigan, King and Terhune, and fans were comfortable with that teaming and consistency.
 But several changes occurred in the last eight.
 Corrigan exited for a while - reportedly because of a salary issue and/or disagreement with producer George W. Weeks - and was replaced by stuntman/actor Dave Sharpe.
 When Sharpe departed for World War II service, Rex Lease filled in for half a picture.
 Then Corrigan was back, John King went into military service, and King's replacement was Dennis Moore.
 Terhune was the only member to appear in all twenty-four.

 The Range Busters' theme song, "Home on the Range", was played over the opening credits courtesy of veteran music director Frank Sanucci.
 And the opening titles and credits changed over the series lifespan, many featured rodeo announcer and performer Rex Felker from Haskell, Texas doing some rope spinning.
-The scripts had our three heroes time warping from old west settings to patriotic World War II themes (such as with TEXAS TO BATAAN (Monogram, 1942), COWBOY COMMANDOS (Monogram, 1943) and BLACK MARKET RUSTLERS (Monogram, 1943)).
+The scripts had our three heroes time warping from old west settings to patriotic World War II themes (such as TEXAS TO BATAAN (Monogram, 1942), COWBOY COMMANDOS (Monogram, 1943) and BLACK MARKET RUSTLERS (Monogram, 1943)).